bethylamine/bethylamine.github.io/library/investigations/benjanun.md

     explain why RH reacted with so much negativity to the racism and sexism she perceived in Pon's books."[^6]
     * Doesn't excuse the attack, so I'm not sure why this is relevant.
 * "We are left to conclude that to Mixon, critiquing racism in a piece of fiction in a way that cannot be refuted, worse, that the author can appreciate the truth of the criticism, and strive to improve her work in the future in order to better represent characters of color in her works, is wrong.
-Frankly, that explanation is not really satisfying and I think it’s false."
+Frankly, that explanation is not really satisfying and I think it�s false."
   * That the author decided to see a silver lining and take feedback does not mean there wasn't an attack.
     * "Are you an amoeba? [...]
-It's a regurgitation done without skill, with an extra does of racism" is what author Édouard is defending.
-His words are, "I file this case as not an “attack”."
+It's a regurgitation done without skill, with an extra does of racism" is what author �douard is defending.
+His words are, "I file this case as not an �attack�."
 * "This type of biased perception of what is acceptable behaviour, i.e. that strongly worded criticism of racism and colonialism is somehow worse than the racism and colonialism expressed in the first place, is common among my people"
   * I don't believe there is evidence to support this claim.
 Firstly, "strongly worded" underplays BS's invective.
     Secondly, I don't think anyone had a problem with suggestions of checking for potential bigotry, but rather the shutting-down and chilling effect that BS's words had.
-  * Édouard writes this off as "RH acting as an activist to improve the representation of PoC in SFF", conflating what is uncontroversially good (diversity) with what is being pushed back on (abusive rhetoric.)
+  * �douard writes this off as "RH acting as an activist to improve the representation of PoC in SFF", conflating what is uncontroversially good (diversity) with what is being pushed back on (abusive rhetoric.)
-  * However, there does appear to be a line, where "exaggerating for rhetorical effect, and interpreting these statements as literal death threats is stupid and disingenuous" is crossed for the author, and he does concede that "RH is then guilty of using hyper violent language for rhetorical effect on her personal blog and quite possibly twitter in order to illustrate to level to which she found Bacigalupi’s book offensive.
+  * However, there does appear to be a line, where "exaggerating for rhetorical effect, and interpreting these statements as literal death threats is stupid and disingenuous" is crossed for the author, and he does concede that "RH is then guilty of using hyper violent language for rhetorical effect on her personal blog and quite possibly twitter in order to illustrate to level to which she found Bacigalupi�s book offensive.
 [This is] objectionable conduct."
 * "Here is how I interpret things so far.
 RH reads a book and is offended by some of the content.
 She writes a review using, for her, rather mild language."[^6]
-  * BS herself admits that it is not her intention but the effect that matters, and has said it was "inexcusable"[^18].
+  * BS herself admits that it is not her intention but the effect that matters, and has said it was "inexcusable"[^13].
 * "Mixon is targeting RH."[^6]
   * In the literal sense, yes.
 RH is being targeted to shine a spotlight on her abuses.
   * The author uses the fact that "Mixon's essay had [...] coordinated release and publicity", "she published at least 2 follow-up posts",